OrangeDuck91/ng-pouet-journal/README.md

 # NgPouetJournal
 ## About
 This is an exercice project about accessibility.
-The idea is to have a `original` branch with a news websites that have sone accessibility pitfalls.
+The idea is to have a `original` branch with a news websites that have some accessibility pitfalls.
 We will make a new branch for every type of problem we will adress :
 - `semantic-html`
 - `keyboard-navigation`
 - `colors-fonts`